StevenUlmer/worksample-typescript/README.md

 # App Overview

-A basic console app built with Typescript
+A basic dictionary console app in TS

 # Setup